helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    ```

 You've completed all required configuration steps to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
-Proceed to the <a href="#get-started">Get Started</a> to start running code samples and demo applications.
+Proceed to the <a href="#get-started">Get Started</a> guide to start running code samples and demo applications.

 ## <a name="get-started"></a>Start Using the Toolkit